jake-painter/quantum-computing-examples/README.md

 # quantum-computing-examples

-Hands-on notebooks exploring quantum computing concepts using [Qiskit](https://qiskit.org/) and the Aer simulator.
+Hands-on jupyter notebooks exploring quantum computing concepts using [Qiskit](https://qiskit.org/) and the Aer simulator.
 Each notebook is self-contained, runnable in Google Colab, and built to make quantum intuitive through code and visualization.

 ## What's Here